warpwire/plugin-sakai/README.md

 1. Restart Sakai.

-# Installing the Plugin Universally in Sakai, to allow use in all courses
+# Installing the Plugin in Sakai, so that it is available for all sites

 1. Login to Sakai as the admin user.